 Select Physio is a data controller for the purposes of the Data Protection Act 1998 and GDPR May 2018.
 There are clinical, safety and legal reasons to collect and process personal data for medical records and we also ask for consent from individual patients.

-- Paper records of consultations with physiotherapists which are stored securely for 8 years after the last appointment (and the patient is over 25 years old) Maternity cases may be held for longer.
-Notes in transit between practices are kept with the Physiotherapist.
+- Paper records of consultations with physiotherapists which are stored securely for 8 years after the last appointment (and the patient is over 25 years old).
+Maternity cases may be held for longer.
+Any notes outside the practice are kept securely by the Physiotherapist

 Why do we need to process data?

 - To provide high quality care to our patients

 - To maintain accounts and records